Dwight D. Eisenhower: Early life and education

 Edgar took the first turn at school, and Dwight was employed as a night supervisor at the Belle Springs Creamery.
 When Edgar asked for a second year, Dwight consented.
 At that time a friend, Edward "Swede" Hazlett, was applying to the Naval Academy and urged Dwight to apply, since no tuition was required.
 Eisenhower requested consideration for either Annapolis or West Point with his Senator, Joseph L. Bristow.
 Though Eisenhower was among the winners of the entrance-exam competition, he was beyond the age limit for the Naval Academy.
 He accepted an appointment to West Point in 1911.

-At West Point, Eisenhower relished the emphasis on traditions and on sports, but was less enthusiastic about the hazing, though he willingly accepted it as a plebe.
+At West Point, Eisenhower relished the emphasis on traditions and on sports, but was less enthusiastic about the hazing, although he willingly accepted it as a plebe.
 He was also a regular violator of the more detailed regulations and finished school with a less than stellar discipline rating.
 Academically, Eisenhower's best subject by far was English.
-Otherwise, his performance was average, though he thoroughly enjoyed the typical emphasis of engineering on science and mathematics.
+Otherwise, his performance was average, although he thoroughly enjoyed the typical emphasis of engineering on science and mathematics.

 In athletics, Eisenhower later said that "not making the baseball team at West Point was one of the greatest disappointments of my life, maybe my greatest".
 He made the varsity football team and was a starter at halfback in 1912, when he tried to tackle the legendary Jim Thorpe of the Carlisle Indians.
 Eisenhower suffered a torn knee while being tackled in the next game, which was the last he played; he reinjured his knee on horseback and in the boxing ring, so he turned to fencing and gymnastics.